juliakloiber/superrr/_posts/superrr-lab-blog/2024-03-28-Critiquing futures.md

     </li>
     <li>
         How does your scenario deal with exploitative approaches to nature, knowledge, culture or human beings?
         <ul>
             <li>
-                If it is built on such models of economy or politics, think about if this is what you explicitly chose to reproduce or if you intended to change this model in your scenario
+                If it is built on such models of economy or politics, think about if this is what you explicitly chose to reproduce or if you intended to change this model in your scenario.
             </li>
         </ul>
     </li>
     <li>Does your future scenario serve a specific interest?
 If yes, name it and make it explicit.</li>
     <li>How does your scenario dismantle or reproduce (neo-)colonial continuities?</li>
 </ul>

 <p><u>Exclusion</u></p>

 <ul>
     <li>For whom is your future scenario built (e.g. geography, language, ability, origin, education, class, gender, race, age, sexual orientation, religion), and for whom is it not built?
 Is that what you intended?</li>
     <li>
         How does this scenario affect different groups/entities/beings in society?